A Comparison of Quantum Compilers using a DAG-based or phase polynomial-based Intermediate Representation: Discussion

 \subsection{The native single qubit gates}

-The only single-qubit gates that our transpilation approach generates are X and Z rotations.
+The only single-qubit gates that these architecture-aware synthesis approaches generate are X and Z rotations.
 The assumption here is that these are equally desirable for the hardware, but this is not necessarily true.
 For example, in superconducting devices, rotations around the Z axis are ``virtual``.
 They do not change the qubit itself but the equipment around it (i.e. it resets the clock).
 This means that Z rotations are essentially noiseless while X rotations require noise manipulations of the qubit.
 Thus, it is beneficial to generate more Z rotations than X rotations.

 Given that X rotations will have to be calibrated and Z rotations do not, it is better to calibrate the X rotations for one or two angles and simulate all arbitrary X rotations $R_X(\alpha)$ as $HR_Z(\alpha)H$, where the $H$ gate is created from the calibrated X rotations and the virtual Z rotation.